-At December 31, 2023, the Company's reportable segments include (i) mortgage-related assets and (ii) Lima One.
-The Corporate column in the table below primarily consists of corporate cash and related interest income, investments in loan originators and related economics, general and administrative expenses not directly attributable to Lima One, interest expense on unsecured convertible senior notes (see Note 6), securitization issuance costs, and preferred stock dividends.
+At December 31, 2024, the Company's reportable segments include (i) mortgage-related assets and (ii) Lima One.
+The Corporate column in the table below primarily consists of corporate cash and related interest income, investments in loan originators and related economics, general and administrative expenses not directly attributable to Lima One, interest expense on unsecured senior notes (see Note 6), securitization issuance costs, and preferred stock dividends.
+The Company's segments are managed by its "chief operating decision maker" or "CODM" as defined under GAAP; the Company's CODM is its Chief Executive Officer.
+The CODM utilizes the segment reporting as part of their analysis of relative segment performance in deciding where to focus resources to enhance the Company's future performance.